Spec-Driven Development

 Single-file specification

 This maturity level has a single source of truth (the spec file) which can be version controlled.
-More importantly, LLMs can be used to judge how well the generated code conforms to the specification.
-Deviations above a certain threshold can be used to fail builds and trigger human-in-the-loop workflows that may result in many iterations refining the specification.
+More importantly, LLMs can judge how well the generated code conforms to the specification.
+Deviations above a certain threshold can fail builds and trigger human-in-the-loop workflows that may result in many iterations refining the specification.

 Crucially, this single file specification is usually written mostly by humans.
-This becomes unwieldy once a specification reaches a certain level of complexity.
+It becomes unwieldy once a specification reaches a certain level of complexity.

 Formal spec-driven process

 A single SPEC.md or specification.md file may be enough for some projects.
 Many sample or demonstration applications can be built properly with just a single file.
-However, when our needs and complexity reach a certain point, we need a formal process.
+However, when your needs and complexity reach a certain point, you need a formal process.
 This process is iterative, git-friendly, and enlists the aid of the AI assistant both in building the spec and generating the code from it.
 It addresses the need to build formal specifications that are consumable by both human and AI alike while reducing random and unexpected output.
-This process is covered in detail in this document.
+This process is covered in detail below.

 Using Akka specify